Dwight School

-Dwight School is a private independent for-profit college preparatory school located on Manhattan's Upper West Side in New York City.
-Dwight offers the International Baccalaureate curriculum to students ages two through grade twelve.
+Dwight School is a private independent for-profit college preparatory school located on the Upper West Side of Manhattan, New York City.
+The Dwight School offers the International Baccalaureate curriculum to students ages two through grade twelve.

 History

 Founded in 1872 by Julius Sachs as part of the Sachs Collegiate Institute, Dwight School was first known as "The Sachs School," then The Franklin School.
 Originally located on West 34th Street and Broadway, it relocated several times as it grew, ultimately moving to 18 West 89th Street in 1912.
 Sachs, a noted educator and author (and scion of the Goldman–Sachs family) headed the school until at least 1901 when he was appointed Professor of Education at Teachers College, Columbia University.

 Timothy Dwight V, in honor of whom the school was named.

 In 1880, the New York School of Languages was founded on 15 West 43rd Street as an academy of classical studies.
 Timothy Dwight, President of Yale University asked the school to pioneer a math and science program to replace traditional Greek and Latin as an entrance requirement.
 The New York School of Languages was later renamed Timothy Dwight School in honor of that historic partnership.

 In the late 1960s Moe C. Spahn and his wife bought the school for their son Stephen to run; after serving as assistant headmaster Stephen became headmaster on June 1, 1967.
 Stephen's father Moe was the headmaster of the Franklin School which would later merge with Dwight.
 Owner Stephen Spahn's sister and her husband own New York City's York Preparatory School.

 Dwight School merged with the Bentley School in 1977, in order to add elementary and middle school programs to its curriculum.

 In 1993, Dwight School merged with the Franklin School (which had adopted the International Baccalaureate (IB) Program in 1980) and moved from 402 East 67th Street to its present location at 291 Central Park West.
 In 1996, Dwight School became the first school in North America to offer the full International Baccalaureate (IB) program from preschool through grade 12.

 Today, one-third of Dwight's students come from overseas.
+Under Spahn's leadership, Dwight also expanded internationally, establishing a network of affiliated schools in Europe, Asia, and the Middle East as part of the Dwight Schools Global Network.

 Institution

 Chancellor

-Stephen H. Spahn has been the school's owner, chancellor, and headmaster since 1967.
-Spahn serves on the Boards of the International Baccalaureate Fund and the Rubin Museum of Art.
-He was also a founding member of the Guild of International Baccalaureate Schools.
-In 2011, Spahn was awarded the Lewis Hine Distinguished Service Award from the National Child Labor Committee.
+Stephen H. Spahn has served as the school's owner and chancellor since 1967.
+Spahn also serves on the boards of the International Baccalaureate Fund and the Rubin Museum of Art, and was a founding member of the Guild of International Baccalaureate Schools.
+In 2011, he received the Lewis Hine Distinguished Service Award from the National Child Labor Committee.